top of page

 Statutory Compliance Meaning

+The word ‘statutory’ means ‘of rules and regulations, and the term ‘compliance’ means ‘adhering to’.
 In the payroll setup, statutory compliance is the legal framework established by the Government for organizations within which Indian companies must work.
 All organizations, irrespective of their size and stature, must abide by the central and state labour laws failing which strict legal actions can be taken against them.

 Importance of Statutory Compliance